gomorpheus/morpheus-cli-docs/commands.md

+## NAME

+    morpheus - the command line interface for interacting with the Morpheus Data appliance

+## SYNOPSIS

+    morpheus [command] [<args>]

+## DESCRIPTION

-# Morpheus CLI Commands
+    Morpheus CLI

-We divide morpheus into commands.
-Every morpheus command may have 0-N sub-commands that it supports.
-Commands generally map to the functionality provided in the Morpheus UI.

-You can get help for any morpheus command by using the -h option.

-The available commands and their options are also documented below.
+    This is a command line interface for managing a Morpheus Appliance.
+    All communication with the remote appliance is done via the Morpheus API.

+    To setup a new appliance, see the `remote add` and `remote setup` commands.

+    To get started, visit https://github.com/gomorpheus/morpheus-cli/wiki/Getting-Started

+    To learn more about the Morpheus Appliance, visit https://www.morpheusdata.com/features

+    To learn more about the Morpheus API, visit http://bertramdev.github.io/morpheus-apidoc/

-## Global Options
+## GLOBAL OPTIONS

     Morpheus supports a few global options.

     -v, --version                    Print the version.
         --noprofile                  Do not read and execute the personal initialization script .morpheus_profile -C, --nocolor                    Disable ANSI coloring
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-## Common Options
+## COMMON OPTIONS

     There are some common options that many commands support.
 They work the same way for each command.